John IV, Duke of Brabant

 John IV, Duke of Brabant (11 June 1403 – 17 April 1427) was the son of Antoine of Burgundy, Duke of Brabant, Lothier and Limburg and his first wife Jeanne of Saint-Pol.
 He was the second Brabantian ruler from the House of Valois.
-He is best known for founding the Old University of Leuven in 1425.
+He is best known for founding the University of Louvain (Leuven) in 1425.

 Succession as Duke of Brabant

 John was born in Arras, and succeeded as duke of Brabant in 1415, after his father's death at the Battle of Agincourt.
 However, his succession was not immediately accepted by everyone.
 The holy Roman emperor Sigismund contested his succession, as he wished to curb the Valois influence (read: the influence of the duke of Burgundy, John's uncle) in the region.
 John the Fearless, the duke of Burgundy, naturally supported his nephew, as did the States of Brabant.
 Their joint support prevented a second succession war in the duchy.
 Furthermore, through their support of John as the new duke, the States of Brabant gained regency over the duchy until the coming of age of the still underage duke.